-Development of land and roads in and around The Basin has influenced the foundation of The Basin.
-Therefore, this chapter should be read in conjunction with Chapter 1 - Foundation.
+Development of land and roads in and around The Basin influenced foundation of The Basin.
+Therefore, this chapter should be read in conjunction with Chapter 1 Foundation.

 The development of land and roads is intertwined.
 To develop land, there must access to the land via a track or road.
-In the 1800s, when The Basin was being developed, the only access to land was via dray tracks.
+In the 1800s, when The Basin was developed, the only access to land was via dray tracks.